shahanneda/ImageInpainting/README.md

 # ImageInpainting
-### An implemention of the classic paper "ContextEncoders" along with some of my own improvments
+### An implementing of the classic paper "ContextEncoders" along with some of my own improvements

 ### Abstract: